 You want a home inspector who is insured and licensed, but even this is a minimal requirement.
 You also want one who is trained by the American Society of Home Inspectors (ASHI).
-An inspector having a background in contractor work, real estate or the building industry is an added bonus.
+An inspector has a background in contractor work, real estate, or the building industry is a bonus.

 Scheduling and Preparing for the Inspection

-You should definitely schedule the inspection at a time when you are free because you will want to accompany the inspector around the property as they’re inspecting it.
-Depending on the thoroughness of the inspector and the size of the home, the inspection will take about two to three hours.
+You should definitely schedule the inspection when you are free because you will want to accompany the inspector around the property as they’re inspecting it.
+Depending on the inspector’s thoroughness and the size of the home, the inspection will take about two to three hours.
 Be sure to have a list of any questions you may have about specific items of interest on hand with you.
 Have a notebook and pen handy to note down anything they say that seems important.
-This is particularly true about the age and condition of major parts and mechanics of the home, such as the furnace or roof, because your insurance company will want information about such things.
+This is particularly true about the age and condition of the home’s major parts and mechanics, such as the furnace or roof, because your insurance company will want information about such things.
 A recently replaced component may save you on premiums.

 Other Steps to Take During the Inspection

 This may be the last time you’ll have access to the property until closing, so take pictures of any items that catch your eye.
 You may even want to take video as you go along with the inspector.
 This may show you things you’ll want to fix or change when moving in, which will help you be prepared.

 Also, if you notice a table or rug that’s a perfect fit for the dimensions of a given room, take measurements of it now.
 This will give you an idea of what to buy to fill these spaces yourself, so you can start filling out that home furnishing shopping list.